-Hearings held by a subcommittee of the Banking and Finance Committee of the United States Senate on certain practices of financial institutions, particularly those practices that might have contributed to the economic collapse in 2008, revealed the disconnect between the public's and corporations' perceptions of ethical conduct (Hauser 2010).
+the economic collapse in 2008, revealed the disconnect between the public's and corporations' perception of ethical conduct (Hauser 2010).
 Several of the questions posed to the Chief Executive Officer, and the Executive Director of Structure Products Group Trading of Goldman Sachs Group, Inc., focused on the company's ethics.
-For example, the senators wanted to know whether it was ethical for the company to sell investments that its own trading team knew were "worthless".
+For example, the senators wanted to know whether it was ethical for the company investments that its own trading team knew were "worthless".
 In their defense, this and other questionable practices were an integral part of their company's business model.
 Similarly, Morganton (2011), of the New York Times reported that the former Chief Executive Officer of Countrywide Financial, then the largest mortgage lender in the United States, knowingly developed and sold questionable loans.
 He reported that "E-Mails and other documents supplied to regulators in the Security and Exchange Commission's (S.E.C.'s) case against Mr. Mozilo showed him discussing the company's lending practices and describing some of its loans as 'toxic' and 'poison'.
 Nevertheless, the company kept selling the types of loans Mr. Mozilo was denigrating".
 For Mr. Mozilo the benefits of his action outweigh the cost, noting that "Countrywide was helping to breakdown the racial and economic barriers to homeownership.
 This approach went a long way to avoiding a serious social problem down the line" (Protests 2011).
 From the perspectives of these executives their actions were well within the boundaries of the free market system, a view rejected by the general public who saw the market ideology defense as a ruse to obfuscate their unethical, if not illegal practices.
 The public's position is consistent with that of Gras (1939), who argues that exploitation is an abuse of the capitalist system and is not inherent in the system itself.
 The contradictions alluded to are symptomatic of the discord between normative and practical ethics.
 It is not surprising that the conduct in question has resurrected the age-old debate over ethics, and in particular, business ethics and the role of business schools.